-The Fund classifies its redeemable units as an equity instrument, if the redeemable units have all of the following features:
+The Fund classifies its redeemable units as an equity instrument if the redeemable units have all of the following features:

-- It entitles the holder to a pro rata share of the Fund's net assets in the event of the Fund's liquidation. - The instrument is in the class of instruments that is subordinate to all other classes of instruments. - All financial instruments in the class of instruments that are subordinate to all other classes of instruments have identical features. - The instrument does not include any contractual obligation to deliver cash or another financial asset other than the holder's rights to a pro rata share of the Fund's net assets. - The total expected cash flows attributable to the instrument over the life of the instrument are based substantially on the income statement, the change in the recognised net assets or the change in the fair value of the recognised and unrecognised net assets of the Fund over the life of the instrument.
+- It entitles the holder to a pro rata share of the Fund's net assets in the event of the Fund's liquidation. - The instrument is in the class of instruments that is subordinate to all other classes of instruments. - All financial instruments in the class of instruments that are subordinate to all other classes of instruments have identical features. - The instrument does not include any contractual obligation to deliver cash or another financial asset other than the holder's rights to a pro rata share of the Fund's net assets. - The total expected cash flows attributable to the instrument over the life of the instrument are based substantially on the profit or loss, the change in the recognised net assets or the change in the fair value of the recognised and unrecognised net assets of the Fund over the life of the instrument.

-The Fund's redeemable units meet the definition of puttable instruments classified as equity instruments under IFRS and accordingly, are classified as equity instruments.
+The Fund's redeemable units do not meet the definition of puttable instruments classified as equity instruments under IFRS and accordingly, are not classified as equity instruments.
+If the redeemable units subsequently have all the features and meet the conditions set under IFRS, the Fund will reclassify them as equity instruments and measure them at the carrying amount of the liabilities at the date of the reclassification.